-In what follows, we discuss the prime labelling and binary respresentation of cyclic graphs in Section 5, matrix transformations in Section 6, and selectivity estimation of twig queries in Section 7.
+In what follows, we present the prime labeling and binary representation of cyclic graphs, matrix transformations and selectivity estimation in Sections V, VI and VII, respectively.

-5 Representation of Cyclic Graphs
+V. REPRESENTATION OF CYCLIC GRAPHS

 Most labeling techniques on descendant-or-self axis focus on tree data.
-It is not clear how these labelings can be modified to support cyclic graphs.
+It is not clear how these labelings can be modified

+Input: A data graph GOutput: A data graph with prime labeling 01 G' = tarjan(G)02 initialize the prime label of nodes in G' to 1 03 for each n in G'.V in reverse topological order / Definition 5.1 / 04if n is a leaf node 05 $n.\ell = \text{get_next}()$ 06 else 07 for each c in n.children 08 $n.\ell = n.\ell \times c.\ell$ 09 if $\forall n' \in n$.children. n' has multiple parents 10 $n.\ell = \text{get_next}() \times n.\ell$ to support cyclic graphs.
 For example, path-based labelings do not work in cyclic graphs as there are infinitely many paths and the interval labeling [2] has a high space requirement for cyclic graphs.
 In this section, we present a new representation of cyclic graphs based on prime labeling [23], to efficiently estimate the descendant-or-self axis on cyclic graphs.

+Fig. 3.
+Prime labeling construction prime-construct

-5.1 The Original Prime Labeling
+A. The Original Prime Labeling

 Prime labeling was originally proposed for indexing trees.
 The main idea of prime labeling is that each node is labeled with a product of prime numbers such that the ancestor-descendant relationship between nodes could be determined by using the division of the prime labels.
 A node n_1 is an ancestor of another node n_2 if and only if the label of n_1 is divisible by that of n_2 .
 In [23], a unique prime number is assigned to each leaf node.
 The prime label of an internal node is the product of the prime labels of its children.
-Such labeling works on trees only.
+2 Such labeling works on trees only.
 To extend prime labeling to DAGs, [22] requires a unique prime number per node.

-5.2 Prime Labeling for Cyclic Graphs
+B. Prime Labeling for Cyclic Graphs

 To support cyclic graphs, we follow the standard preprocessing to reduce each SCC into a supernode and apply prime labeling on the reduced graph.
 We propose two modifications on prime labeling: First, the previous work [22] on prime labeling uses excessive prime numbers (one prime number per node).
 We propose to use fewer number of (unique) prime numbers needed for labeling and hence reduce the overall size of prime labeling.
-More specifically, we require a new unique prime number for labeling a node nin one of the following scenarios: (i) n is a leaf node; or (ii) all the children of n have more than one parents.
+More specifically, we require a new unique prime number for labeling a node n in one of the following scenarios: (i) n is a leaf node; or (ii) all the children of nhave more than one parents.
 Regarding the second scenario, if a new prime number is not used for labeling n, then it is possible to have a node n' whose label is divisible by n's label but n' is not an ancestor of n, since n' can be an ancestor of other parents of n's children.
 Second, prime labeling needs to support possibly multiple strongly connected components (SCCs) in cyclic graphs.
 By definition, each node in an SCC can reach any other node in the SCC.
 Therefore, the nodes in an SCC can be associated with the same prime label.